Single Component Tutorial: How to Create a Mouse Mover Using a Servo

 Install Viam software

 Next, run this command in your Raspberry Pi terminal to install the pip package manager.
-Select “yes” when it asks if you want to continue.
+Select “yes” when asked if you want to continue.

 sudo apt-get install pip